The Ebb & Flow of Shame

 Shame researcher Brené Brown says, "If you put shame in a petri dish, it needs three ingredients to grow exponentially: secrecy, silence, and judgment.
 If you put the same amount of shame in the petri dish and douse it with empathy, it can't survive."
 My irrational reaction to a non-event at the UFLI tournament made me aware of what I've been doing to myself.
 I don't deserve that.
 No one does.
 Despite what social media might have us believe, we don't have to have a perfect body, perfect family, lots of money, an awesome job or anything else to be worthy of love and acceptance.
 If we let go of our obsession with perfection and take off those masks we can appreciate what we do have and who we truly are.
 From that perspective, we can be more loving toward ourselves and others and stem the flow of shame.

-I haven’t been able to post any paintings lately because they are all pet portrait orders for Christmas but you check out my mountain views on Instagram.
+Check out my mountain views on Instagram.
 Also, please see my website for new prints and paintings available in my store or to commission a painting or pet portrait as a gift for yourself or a friend.
 Another way to connect and share the love!